quantastica/quantum-circuit/README.md

 Export to pyQuil
 ----------------

-Circuit can be exported to [pyQuil](http://docs.rigetti.com/en/latest/index.html)
+Circuit can be exported to [pyQuil](http://docs.rigetti.com/en/latest/index.html) with following limitation:

+- at the moment, gates not directly supported by pyQuil are exported as-is - their definition is not generated. **TODO**

-To export circuit to pyQuil use `exportQASM(comment, decompose)` method:
+To export circuit to pyQuil use `exportPyquil(comment, decompose)` method:

 Example:
 ```javascript
 var pyquil = circuit.exportPyquil("Comment to insert at the beginning.\nCan be multi-line comment as this one.", false);
 ```

-- `comment` - comment to insert at the beginning of the file
+- `comment` - comment to insert at the beginning of the file.

 - `decompose` - if set to `true` and circuit contains user defined gates then it will be decomposed to basic gates and then exported.
-If set to `false` then user defined gates will defined as subroutines.
+If set to `false` then user defined gates will exported as subroutines.

 Export to SVG